alonitac/Lotus25/tutorials/docker_images.md

 Similar to what we've done for the netflix-frontend, build a docker image for your own microservice.

+### :pencil2: CI/CD for your microservice image

+In the CD (deploy) pipeline of your microservice, create a job that builds the docker image and pushes it to your DockerHub registry.

+The pipeline should be triggered on every push to the `main` branch.

 ### :pencil2: Roberta app